 Steps to Retrieve Deleted Records from Table in SQL Server

-Check the number of rows existing in the table from which records or rows are deleted.
+Step 1:- Check the number of rows existing in the table from which records or rows were deleted.

 SELECT * FROM Table_name

 NAME = N’DatabaseName-Transaction Log Backup’,